 If you or a loved one are experiencing problems with drugs, The Providence Projects can help.
 Our UK leading drug rehab centre, based in Bournemouth, is widely regarded as the finest affordable private drug rehab programme in the UK.
-Our addiction treatment programmes which are tailored to suit the individual are designed, not only to help you stop, but also to develop the skills to stay clean.
-The Providence Projects offer a range of rehabilitation programmes for all, which includes full detoxification if required.
+Our bespoke addiction treatment programmes are tailored to suit every individual as unique.
+They are designed, not only to help you stop, but also to develop the skills to stay clean.
+The Providence Projects offer a range of rehabilitation programmes, including full detoxification if required.

 The Providence Projects offer drug rehabilitation programmes for the following:

 - Crack cocaine

 - Prescription Drugs

 Are you struggling with drug addiction?
 Call us nowContact Us

 The Providence Projects arrange free and immediate assessments for our range of drug rehab programmes.
 Our rehabilitation assessments can be carried out either on the phone or face to face.
 It is a great opportunity to have a free consultation with one of our addiction specialists.